funwie/Checkout.PaymentGateway/README.md

 - Tested using Nunit and XUnit frameworks

 ### Task 1a - Payment Request Endpoint
-- Send a payment request with the payment details and include MerchantId, IdempotencyKey and RequestId headers.
+- Send a payment request with the payment details and include MerchantId, optional IdempotencyKey and optional RequestId headers.
 - The MerchantId is a way to link payments to Merchants since Auth is not implemented for now.
 - Also, there is a fake merchant service that uses the merchantId to get a merchant's details (name and bank account) for the payment acquiring.
 - Implementation assumes that multiple payment types require different payment acquirers.
 See Acquirer factory.